Randall Cobb Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Season Stats

-- Cobb has been the target of 14 of his team's 170 passing attempts this season, or 8.2% of the target share.
+- So far this season, 8.2% of the 170 passes thrown by his team have gone Cobb's way.

-- Cobb has seen the ball thrown his way three times in the red zone this season, 10.7% of his team's 28 red zone pass attempts.
+- With three targets in the red zone this season, Cobb has been on the receiving end of 10.7% of his team's 28 red zone pass attempts.

-- The Packers have thrown the football in 57.4% of their plays from scrimmage this year while running the ball 42.6% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Packers, who rank 14th in the NFL in points scored, have attempted a pass 57.4% of the time while running the ball 42.6% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cobb's matchup with the Bears.